beridzeg45/beridzeg45/README.md

-- 👋 Hi, my name is Giga.
+- 👋 Hi, my name is Giorgi(Giga).
 I am from Georgia
 - 👀 Since school I've always loved mathematics and solving complex math problems.
 - At university I studied Business.
 For data analysis and visualization I used excel, which is a great tool and essential in many jobs.
 - But there are also programming languages like SQL and Python which make things easier.(For example I used SQL to automate reports at my previous job and it saved a lot of time and energy)